-In order to mitigate the worst economic impacts of climate change, there must be a large, swift, and globally co-ordinated policy response.
-Despite this, the majority of climate scientists anticipate that given the current level of climate action, by 2100 the world will be between 2°C and 4°C warmer, with significant regional variations.
-This is substantially higher than the Paris Climate Change Agreement, which reflects a collective goal to hold the increase in the climate's mean global surface temperature to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase to 1.5°C.
+To mitigate the worst economic impacts of climate change, there must be a large, swift, and globally co-ordinated policy response.
+Despite this, most climate scientists anticipate that even given the current level of climate action, by 2100 the world will be between 2°C and 4°C warmer, with significant regional variations.
+This is substantially higher than the Paris Climate Change Agreement of 2015, which reflects a collective goal to hold the increase in the climate's mean global surface temperature to well below 2°C above preindustrial levels and to pursue efforts to limit the temperature increase to 1.5°C.